naurisievins/Locations-application/readme.md

 ### To run the application:

 - Clone the repository to your local machine.
+- Navigate to the root directory of the application and set the appropriate MySQL credentials in the .env file.
 - Make sure Docker is installed and running on your system.
 - Navigate to the root directory of the application in your terminal.
 - Run the command `docker-compose up --build`.
 This will build and start the Docker containers needed to run the application.